-Accelerating defense agency research in biological engineering synthetic biology in 2014, which accounted for almost 60% of funding for synthetic biology in the US that year, and this figure increases to 67% when other Department of Defense funding is included (Kuiken, 2015).
-The UK Defence Science and Technology Laboratory (DSTL, 2016) also boosted its investment in synthetic biology, albeit on a smaller scale.
-Despite defense agencies suggesting these programs are to prevent respond to particular threats, investment areas (e.g. agriculture, gene drives, chemical production) raise both public perception issues and dual-use potentials.
+Accelerating defense agency research in biological engineering

+The US Defense Advanced Research Projects Agency (DARPA) invested \$110 million in synthetic biology in 2014, which accounted for almost 60% of funding for synthetic biology in the US that year, and this figure increases to

+67% when other Department of Defense funding is included (Kuiken, 2015).
+The UK Defence Science and Technology Laboratory has also invested in synthetic biology, albeit on a smaller scale, and mainly focussed on developing novel materials (DSTL, 2016).
+Defense agencies report that they are investing in these programs with a view to preventing or responding to particular threats.
+However, areas in which some agencies are investing (e.g. agriculture, gene drives, chemical production) could raise both public perception issues and have dual-use potentials.
 For example, DARPA's Insect Allies Program intends to use insects to disseminate engineered plant viruses that confer traits to the target plants they feed on (Defense Advanced Research Projects Agency, 2016b), with the aim of protecting crops from potential plant pathogens.
-The technology could plausibly also be designed to harm the target.
-Such projects, along with studies suggesting that many ongoing military-funded bioengineering projects appear to focus on dualuse technologies (Reardon, 2015), need to be carefully considered by regulators, as well as by funders, in order to avoid a security dilemma known as the 'spiral model'.
+However, it is plausible that such technologies could be used by others to harm targets.
+Many ongoing military-funded bioengineering projects appear to focus on potential dual-use technologies (Reardon, 2015) and need to be carefully taken into account by regulators, as well as by funders, in order to avoid a security dilemma known as the 'spiral model'.
 This is where efforts to anticipate and counter adversary capabilities with engineered biological systems may actually produce those capabilities, justifying increased biodefense research and amplifying tensions (Jervis, 1978).
-These research programs will also need to be evaluated against various international agreements including the Biological and Toxin Weapons Convention, Chemical Weapons Convention, Convention on the Prohibition of Military or Any Other Hostile Use of Environmental Modification Techniques, and the Convention on Biological Diversity, which may require renegotiations to incorporate the rapidly changing technologies and proposed uses resulting from these programs.
+Research programs will also need to be evaluated against various international agreements including the Biological and Toxin Weapons Convention, Chemical Weapons Convention, Convention on the Prohibition of Military or Any Other Hostile Use of Environmental Modification Techniques, and the Convention on Biological Diversity, which may require renegotiations to incorporate the rapidly changing technologies and proposed uses resulting from these programs.